Kunal Chopra - Certivo CEO

 Supply chains are the backbone of modern business, but balancing efficiency with sustainability presents a complex challenge for supply chain managers.
 The need to optimize operations while adopting practices that comply with evolving environmental and regulatory standards is more urgent than ever.
 According to a 2021 DHL Supply Chain report, 85% of supply chain professionals recognize sustainability as critical, and 60% have already implemented sustainable practices.

-What is Sustainable Compliance?
+What Is Sustainable Compliance?

 Government Regulations in Focus